-Protect your guides and lower you risk with clients in Africa
+Protect your guides and lower your risk with clients in Africa

 Frontline Pressure: The Realities of the Job